 4. Stitch Together Front and Back Pieces

-Repeat this process to attach the Side-Font panels to the Middle-Front panels.
-Then repeat the process to join the three pieces of the corset’s back, stitching one Side-Back panel to each side of the Center-Back panel.
+Repeat this process to attach the side-front panels to the middle-front panels.
+Then repeat the process to join the three pieces of the corset’s back, stitching one side-back panel to each side of the center-back panel.

 5. Assemble Corset

 Pin together the completed front and back panels at the shoulder seams, with the fabric’s wrong sides together ¼” from the cut edges.
 Repeat this process for the side seams, sewing the wrong sides together.
 When felling the seams, add one red bugle bead to each stitch.
 All seam allowances will show on corset’s wrong side.

 Use the rotary cutter, cutting mat, and large plastic ruler to cut fabric strips across the grain and 1 ¼” wide to use as the binding for the corset’s neckline and armholes.
 You’ll need about 80” of cut strips for the binding.

 Press the length of cut binding in half, wrong sides together, using your iron and being careful not to stretch the fabric while pressing it.
 Starting at the corset’s center-back neckline, pin the folded binding around the raw edge of the corset’s neckline and then overlap the binding’s raw edges at the center-back about ½”, trimming any excess binding.
 Stitch through all layers, using a beaded Cretan stitch (see page 78 of Alabama Studio Sewing + Design) and red seed beads.
 Repeat the process to bind each armhole—omitting the beads for your Cretan stitch.